MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 <br>
 <br>

-With the emergence of virtual work, having facetime with other people in the organization is still important in making sure employees can communicate with leaders, peers, and ask top-of-mind questions.
+With the emergence of virtual work, having face time with other people in the organization is still important in making sure employees can communicate with leaders, peers, and ask top-of-mind questions.
 Use Microsoft Teams to administer virtual employee orientation.

 Make this live event fun and engaging by giving employees an opportunity to communicate with each other in the Teams chat box or allow employees to ask questions on camera or through the moderated Q&A in Teams live events.